 See how green manufacturing can benefit people, profits, and the planet.

 The most obvious step toward greener logistics is the effort to reduce carbon-based fuel usage – from the cargo freighter to the final drop-off at the customer’s door.
 But e-vehicles and alternative fuels are only part of the green logistics picture.
 When giant ocean-going cargo shipments get atomized into millions of individual orders, each one of those items has a unique destination and delivery deadline.
 For today’s supply chain and logistics managers, smart technologies hold the key to managing those millions of orders in real time, and with maximum efficiency.
 Some core challenges for green logistics include:

-- Connecting the last-mile delivery network to a centralised system to help amalgamate loads and optimise routes
+- Connecting the last-mile delivery network to a centralized system to help amalgamate loads and optimize routes

 - Finding ways to better coordinate and streamline shipping and transport, all the way back to the raw materials suppliers and original manufacturers